viswanc/eka/README.rst

 * 180205

   * 1930  Decided to replace custom properties, per type to collect children (ex: app.server.resources), with a standard property, named - *props*.
 This essentially is to reduce the learning curve and to eliminate the need for choosing, a name per type (while writing extensions).
 Hence, custom properties had been removed, duck typing couldn't be done.
 Instead, types are to be set, through the property, *type*.

+* 180206

+  * 1122  Decided not to use groups.
+As providers could be used, instead and as it complicates the structure.
+  * 1428  Decided to rename the attribute, *type* as *class*, so that the syntax can be a superset of JSON Schema.
+  * 1552  Decided not to use slashes, instead of dots as class separators.
+The idea was to allow for importing modules, from global packages, even when the local has some with the same name. ie: /package would mean a global import, where as package would mean a local import, when available.
+The decision is to avoid name possible confusions, which could lead to bug hunting.

 Log
 ---